 Figure 6: Fault-ride-through profile of a HVDC Converter Station.
 The diagram represents the lower limit of a Voltage-against-time profile at the Connection Point, expressed by the ratio of its actual value and its nominal value in per unit before, during and after a fault.
-U{RET} is the retained Voltage at the Connection Point during a fault, T{CLEAR} is the duration of the fault, U{REC1} and t{REC1} specify a point of lower limits of Voltage recovery following fault clearance.
-U{block} is the blocking Voltage at the Connection Point.
+U{RET} is the retained Voltage at the Connection Point during a fault, T{CLEAR} is the duration of the fault, U{REC} , and t{REC} specify a point of lower limits of Voltage recovery following fault clearance.
+Ublc is the blocking Voltage at the Connection Point at time Tblc, where Tblc is the instant when the HVDC System deblocks.
 The time values referred to are measured from T{FAULT} .

-Voltage parameters [pu] Time parameters [seconds]

-U_RET 0.00 - 0.30 t {CLEAR} 0.14-0.25

-U {REC1} 0.25-0.85 t {REC1} 1.5 - 2.5

-U {REC2} 0.85-0.90 t {REC2} t {REC1} - 10.0
+Voltage parameters [pu] Time parameters [seconds] U {ret} 0.00 - 0.30 T{CLEAR} 0.14-0.25 U {REC} 0.85 T {REC} 1.5 - 10.0 Ublc 0.0 - 0.75 Tblc As defined by Figure 6, and resulting from the other parameter specifications